nestordemeure/shaman/tools/shamanizer/readme.md

 ## Potential improvements

-Shamanizer converts the types but it will not deal with numbers inside computations (i.e. in `2. + x` 2. will not be switched by `Sdouble(2.)`). since those are actually the source of most compilation crash on a program instrumented with Shamanizer, it might be interesting to convert them.
+Shamanizer converts the types but it will not deal with numbers in intermediate computations (i.e. in `2. + x` 2. will not be switched by `Sdouble(2.)`). since those are actually the source of most compilation crash on a program instrumented with Shamanizer, it might be interesting to convert them.

-It is probable that Shaman will be reimplemented using clang to avoid manual instrumentation, that would make Shamanizer obsolete.